 The University of Maryland in College Park, MD is a well know research university that is often at the forefront of discovery.
 But they are are also a college putting the health and wellbeing of their students first.
 Through healthy meal plans at their dining centers and the wellness hut, a booth on campus that is available to all students as a safe space to seek help and get their questions answered, UMD is ensuring their students are healthy in mind, body, and spirit.

-Another amazing thing that UMD does for their students is to host a farmer’s market each week on campus.
-This allows students access to locally-sourced, healthy options from farmers in the area, which not only keeps the students healthy, but keeps area farmers in business.
+Another amazing thing that UMD does for its students is to host a farmer’s market each week on campus.
+This allows students access to locally-sourced, healthy options from farmers in the area.
+It keeps the students healthy and keeps area farmers in business.
 The market is held each Wednesday from 11-3 in front of the field house from March to November and is open to the public.
 Check out their Facebook and website for more information.

 2. Colorado State University

-As if that weren’t enough, the faculty at CSU have done research studies on how bikram yoga affects fitness.
-The study, which was the first of its kind, quantified the number of calories burned during a bikram session all well as showing the effects of bikrum yoga over time.
+As if that weren’t enough, the faculty at CSU has done research studies on how Bikram yoga affects fitness.
+The study, which was the first of its kind, quantified the number of calories burned during a Bikram session all well as showing the effects of Bikram yoga over time.
 With so much research still to do, and multiple classes at multiple levels offered each week, CSU is a yogi’s delight.

 3. UC Berkeley

 Students at Berkeley aren’t only benefiting from the great weather though.
-Their “Wellness Week” allows students to learn about themselves on a holistic level through lectures and campus activities like Frisbee on the lawn, meditation, and mental making.
+Their “Wellness Week” allows students to learn about themselves on a holistic level.
+The school offers lectures and campus activities like Frisbee on the lawn, meditation, and mental making.

 4. Loyola Marymount University

-Los Angeles is a mecca for the health and wellness minded.
-With Hollywood’s biggest stars constantly needing to be in tip top shape, it is no surprise that there are just about as many yoga studios as there are Starbucks.
+Los Angeles is a mecca for health and wellness-minded people.
+With Hollywood’s biggest stars constantly needing to be in tip-top shape, it is no surprise that there are just about as many yoga studios as there are Starbucks.
 And the students of Loyola Marymount located just south of Santa Monica and moments from the beach are definitely benefiting.

 The college offers a Master’s degree in Yoga Studies.
 Students of the program learn the history of yoga as well as different teaching methods and techniques.
 Each student also studies in India before completing their degree.